goodeggs/bites/src/documents/posts/2014-12-15-commonjs-modules-make-brittle-singletons.md

 </div>

-Let's say we're really into [node-fibers](https://github.com/laverdet/node-fibers), with its concise coroutines and error handling.
+Let's say we're really into [node-fibers](https://github.com/laverdet/node-fibers) with its concise coroutines and error handling.
 We're starting a new module, tests first, so we `npm install mocha mocha-fibers` and write some failing tests.
 Next we [`npm install fibrous`](https://github.com/goodeggs/fibrous) to help implement our module.
-If we list installed fibers with `npm ls fibers`:
+If we list installed fibers with `npm ls fibers` we get:

 ```
 ├─┬ fibrous@0.3.3